zf2-boiler-app/app-test/README.md

 Introduction
 ------------

-__ZF2 BoilerApp "Test" module__ provides tools to test modules of ZF2 BoilerApp
+__ZF2 BoilerApp "Test" module__ is a Zend Framework 2 module that provides tools to test modules of ZF2 BoilerApp

 Requirements
 ------------